 Culture & Pursuits

 Hill dwarves differ from their mountain-dwelling kin in a number of ways.
-Though still important, hill dwarves have much looser ties to the crown and do not keep as rigid a record of family and clan lineage.
+Though still important, hill dwarves have much looser ties to the crown and do not keep as close record of family and clan lineage.
 To a hill dwarf the greatest pride they can attain is the amassing of wealth and honor for themselves or their immediate family members.
 While mountain dwarves have a deep reverence for their ancestors and kings, hill dwarves respect heroes and adventurers who have won renown for themselves or the dwarven people.
-To outsiders dwarves can appear greedy and selfish, particularly hill dwarves because many dwarf families measure ones worth less so by their achievements but by their wealth.
+To outsiders dwarves can appear greedy and selfish, particularly hill dwarves because many dwarf families measure ones worth by their achievements and wealth.
 However, to most dwarves wealth is not often horded simply to have the biggest pile of gold, but instead to show the greatness and prowess of the dwarf as a people.
 And it is a frequently practiced custom among dwarves to send their treasures to their families or land lieges back in the Dungardt Mountains.
 Or to invest this wealth in art projects or military needs.

 After the war with the humans during the first age the dwarven kingdom’s treasury was drained of its wealth from hiring mercenaries and training soldiers.
 The hill dwarves were the ones who forsook the rewards of land granted by the lords of the dwarven aristocracy to obtain riches by adventuring throughout Dalun.
 Hill dwarves take to a wider variety of professions than their mountain-dwelling kin and many have become adventurers.

 While the mountain dwarves reside along the slopes and amongst the tunnels of the Dungardt Mountains, hill dwarves can be found throughout much of Dalun.
 Many dwarves of either lineage can be found in Drithkowl and Edril simply because of their proximity to the dwarven homelands.
 Very few dwarves live in Lathlor because of the tension and rivalry with the elves and very small number of dwarves have settled throughout Vyankal.
-These dwarves are for the most part the legacy of hill dwarves seeking treasure throughout the barrows of the grey moors and some have made homes in Wyrnward and Westwater.
+The dwarves of Vyankal are for the most part the legacy of hill dwarves seeking treasure throughout the barrows of the grey moors and some have made homes in Wyrnward and Westwater.
 There is a larger demographic of hill dwarves living in Tradekeep where their skills and affinity for precious stones and metals has afforded them a position of wealth within the affluent city.
 Dwarves can be found in smaller communities throughout the rest of Caelildran and throughout the trade towns of Burnordraath.
 Like many demi-humans, dwarves are not welcome and are few in number throughout Drasguard.

 Rulership and Law